Ganglion cysts of the wrist and hand

 A ganglion cyst is one of the most common soft tissue swellings in the hand and wrist.
 Although ganglion cysts are benign lesions, they may lead to pain, weakness, and loss of function, and sometimes require treatment.

-The presentation, diagnosis, differential diagnosis, and treatment of ganglion cysts of the wrist and will be discussed here.
+The presentation, diagnosis, differential diagnosis, and treatment of ganglion cysts of the wrist and hand will be discussed here.
 The evaluation of the adult with hand or wrist pain are discussed separately.
 (See "Evaluation of the adult with acute wrist pain" and "Evaluation of the adult with subacute or chronic wrist pain" and "History and examination of the adult with hand pain".)

 A ganglion cyst is a fluid-filled swelling overlying a joint or tendon sheath.
 Ganglion cysts are thought to arise from a herniation of dense connective tissue from tendon sheaths, ligaments, joint capsules, bursae, and menisci.
 They contain a mucinous, gelatinous fluid.